Linda Sarsour: Fundraising efforts

 After a Jewish cemetery in St. Louis was vandalized in an apparent anti-Semitic incident in February 2017, Sarsour worked with other Muslim activists to launch a crowdfunding campaign to raise money for repair and restoration work.
 Among other recipients of funds from the effort was a Colorado Jewish cemetery listed on the National Register of Historic Places.
 The project generated some controversy after New York assemblyman Dov Hikind accused Sarsour of withholding the funds.
 Sarsour characterized the controversy as the work of "alt-right Zionists."

 Sarsour's request for donations to Hurricane Harvey relief efforts was criticized by her conservative opponents; according to Alexander Nazaryan of Newsweek, this was indicative of the right wing's increasing antipathy for Sarsour.
 MPower Change, a group Sarsour co-founded, has also worked to raise money for the victims of the 2018 Pittsburgh synagogue shooting, which some progressive supporters of Sarsour have pointed to along with the St. Louis cemetery fundraising campaign in defending her against accusations of anti-Semitism.

 Personal life

 As of 2011, Sarsour lives in Bay Ridge, Brooklyn.
-At 17, she entered into an arranged marriage, and she had three children by her mid-20s.
+At 17, she entered into an arranged marriage and had three children by her mid-20s.
 Both Sarsour's family and her husband are from the Palestinian city of Al-Bireh in the West Bank, and about 9 mi north of Jerusalem.

 Sarsour is a Muslim.
 On the subject of women in Islam, she told The Washington Post, "There are Muslims and regimes that oppress women, but I believe that my religion is an empowering religion."
 She chooses to wear a hijab.
-Sarsour argues that the Islamic religious laws and principles known as sharia do not impose on non-Muslims and that Muslims must also follow civil laws.
+Sarsour has said that, before she wore a hijab, she was "just some ordinary white girl from New York City", and that wearing a hijab made others "know that I was Muslim".
+She argues that sharia does not impose on non-Muslims and that Muslims must also follow civil laws.